CHS Classroom Grant

 CHS Classroom Grant Application

-If you have questions regarding this grant or application, please contact Katie Bigness.
+If you have questions regarding this grant or application, please contact Lisa Gaskalla.

 It is expected that completing this form will take you between 30-60 minutes.
 You may NOT save your work and come back to this application; if you leave this page without submitting, the content will be lost.
-Please note that in addition to the application form you will also need to submit three letters of support using the buttons below the form.
-This means you submit the form, and then attached and submit the letters.
+Please note that in addition to the application form you will also need to submit one letter of support using the buttons below the form.
+This means you submit the form, and then attached and submit the letter.

 You are encouraged to scroll below, peruse the questions, and collect the necessary info prior to completing the form below.